CEP85L

 CEP85L, for "Centrosomal Protein 85kDa-Like" is a gene which encodes a protein that has been identified as a breast cancer antigen.
 Nothing more is known of its function at this time.
 Three transcript variants encoding different isoforms have been found for this gene.
 It has been shown to be related to the QT interval in GWAS studies.

 Pathology

-Mutations of the CEP85L gene were associated with posterior predominant lissencephaly in a 2020 study.
+Mutations of the CEP85L gene were associated with posterior predominant lissencephaly in a 2020 study, added under #618873 in the OMIM catalogue, where it received the name of lissencephaly 10.